rhman-ibrahim/rhman-ibrahim/README.md

 #### 6. Query

 I document everything—not just code, but my thought process, decisions, and patterns.
 Query is my solution to making documentation more interactive and useful.
 It’s an AI-powered Markdown-based API documentation Q&A system, using semantic search with embeddings to provide relevant, conversational answers.
-For me, solid documentation isn’t just a habit—it’s a way to truly understand and refine my work.
+For me, solid documentation isn’t just a habit—it’s a way to truly understand and refine my work. ***You can check out my Documentation [Structure](https://github.com/rhman-ibrahim/rhman-ibrahim/wiki) for details on how I document my projects.***

 ## Vision & Goals